Computer Science Division

 Students.
 I'm lucky to have the chance to work with a group of outstanding graduate students: Grant Ho, An Ju, Nathan Malkin, Michael McCoyd, and Chawin Sitawarin.
 See also the students I've graduated.

 Contacting me.
 See my contact information for my address and other details.
-My office hours are Wednesdays 2-3pm in 733 Soda Hall.

 Information for Berkeley undergraduates.
 Interested in research with me?
 New: I'm recruiting Berkeley undergraduates who are interested in research on computer security, starting immediately.
 Contact me with the information listed here if interested.